“Labor Omnia Vincit” McKay Law

 The Basics of Emotional Injury Cases

-Emotional harm includes psychological conditions caused by traumatic events, negligence, or wrongful acts.
-These can be:
+Emotional injuries are mental and psychological damage caused by traumatic events, negligence, or wrongful acts.
+These injuries include:

 • Trauma-induced PTSD